 - Confirm the Borrower’s calculations on the Forgiveness Application; and

-- The Lender must perform a good faith review of the Borrower’s calculations and supporting documentation.
+- The Lender must perform a good faith review, in reasonable time, of the Borrower’s calculations and supporting documentation.

 - The Lender is not required to independently verify the reported information so long as the Borrower submits the documentation supporting its forgiveness request and attests that it accurately verified the eligible forgiveness amounts.